Mishin870/tardis/README.md

 - **Manual map teleportation** (default: On) — show the green "Map" button in the console
 - **Block teleport to space platforms** (default: Off) — prevents TARDIS from teleporting to space platforms

 > Exact values for each difficulty level are shown in the setting tooltips in-game.
+Space difficulty is only available when Space Age DLC is active.

 ## Recall Keys